-In the VPN server address field, enter the IP address or full domain name of the PPTP or L2TP authentication server.
+In the VPN server address field, enter the IP or URL address of the PPTP or L2TP authentication server.

 PPTP + Static IP or L2TP + Static IP Connection

 Figure 48.
 The page for configuring PPTP + Static IP WAN connection.

 In the Username field enter the login and in the Password field enter the password provided by your ISP.
 Click the Show icon () to display the entered password.
 If authorization is not required, select the Without authorization checkbox.